Category Archives: COURSES

 Consultation formats

-• Focused Session (60 min) Ideal for troubleshooting specific questions or planning a project, such as preparing an application.
-Alternatively, we can use this as an introductory session to explore your practice and requirements, and develop an action plan for ongoing mentorship.
+Ideal for troubleshooting specific questions or planning a project, such as preparing an application.
+We can also use this session to explore your practice, identify priorities, and develop an action plan for ongoing mentorship.

 Booking